|

-Over the last few decades, since 'healthy eating' was introduced, the numbers of cases of osteoporosis have really rocketed as have other bone conditions such as osteomalacia dna rickets.
+Over the last few decades, since 'healthy eating' was introduced, the numbers of cases of osteoporosis have really rocketed as have other bone conditions such as osteomalacia and rickets.
 The cause is undoubtedly down to current health advice about fibre intakes.
 Bone health seems to be improved by taking statins.

 "Statins also have an effect on bone, and women who take statins have a greater bone density than those who do not."[1] says a study from 2000.